 Who doesn’t get hiccups?
 They can happen to anyone at any age.
 There are some things you can avoid to prevent hiccups.
 They’re harmless but, if they last a long time, they could be a symptom of a severe illness.
 The longest bout of hiccups lasted 60 years!

-Hiccups are repeated spasms of the diaphragm paired with a ‘hic’ sound from your vocal cords closing.
-The diaphragm is a muscle under your ribcage, separating the chest and the stomach area.
+Hiccups are repeated spasms of your diaphragm paired with a ‘hic’ sound from your vocal cords closing.
+Your diaphragm is a muscle under your ribcage, separating your chest and stomach area.
 This muscle is an important part of the breathing process.
 It moves downward when you breathe in and upward when you breathe out.